HMET4210 – Research Design

 - First part: participation at Introductory lectures and subsequent submission of proposed topic and plan for the Master thesis.

-- Second part: participation in group exercises and submission of a) a Draft Research proposal, b) a Revised Research proposal, and 3) a Final Research proposal
+- Second part: participation in group exercises and submission of a) a Draft Research proposal, b) a Revised Research proposal, and c) a Final Research proposal

-Attending lectures and participating in group exercises is compulsory (in order to pass).
+Attending lectures and participating in group exercises are compulsory (in order to pass).

 Use of sources and citation

-The assessment (Passed/Failed) is done on the basis of participation in lectures and exercises and on a mandatory assignments (“the research proposal”).
-Students are awarded either a passing or a failing grade.
+The assessment (pass/fail) is done on the basis of participation in lectures and exercises and on a mandatory assignments (“the research proposal”).

 Explanations and appeals